fabcoins-dot-info/fabcoins.info/_alerts/2015-07-04-spv-mining.md

 All software that assumes blocks are valid (because invalid blocks cost miners money) is at risk of showing transactions as confirmed when they really aren't.
-This particularly affects lightweight (SPV) wallets and software such as old versions of Bitcoin Core which have been downgraded to SPV-level security by the new BIP66 consensus rules.
+This particularly affects lightweight (SPV) wallets and software such as old versions of Fabcoin Core which have been downgraded to SPV-level security by the new BIP66 consensus rules.

 The recommended fix, which was attempted, was to get all miners off of SPV mining and back to full validation (at least temporarily).
-If this happens, Bitcoin.org will reduce its current recommendation of waiting {{confs}} extra confirmations to a lower number.
+If this happens, Fabcoin.org will reduce its current recommendation of waiting {{confs}} extra confirmations to a lower number.